GuiYuanDaDi/CumberBench_J/README.md

 </div>
 # Database Consistency Test Tool - CumberBench

 This project is a tool for testing database consistency under different isolation levels.
-It defines multiple test cases through a configuration file, uses Java JDBC to connect to the database, randomly generates insert, delete, and update operations, and checks data consistency.
+It defines multiple test cases through a configuration file, uses Java JDBC to connect to the database, support master-slave，randomly generates insert, delete, and update operations, and checks data consistency.

 ## Project Structure